 Tracking software collects pseudonymous usage data to be able to clearly identify the browser.
 Apart from cookies (see above), no other data are stored on your device.
 We have compiled further information on the cookies and tracking software we use, the purposes for which we use them and their underlying legal basis in a separate Cookie/Tracking Notice.

-Statistical analyses: If necessary, we may evaluate your personal information in order to evaluate your preferences, for the purposes of interest-based marketing, an individualized approach, and the continuous optimization of our business processes.
-We do this in order to gain a better understanding of what our customers expect from us and to be able to provide you with personalized communications.
+Statistical analyses: If necessary, we may evaluate your personal information in order to gain a better understanding of what our customers expect from us.
+For this evaluation we pseudonymous your personal data.
+The analyses helps us to optimize our business processes and the website.
 In addition, these evaluations help us detect fraud, audit our records, and ensure security; we therefore perform this type of processing to safeguard our legitimate interests.
 The legal basis for this is Article 6, Section 1 (f) of GDPR.

 Other legitimate interests: To the extent necessary, we process your data beyond the above purposes for the protection of our legitimate interests or the interests of third parties; this is done on the basis of Article 6, Section 1 (f) of GDPR.
 Our legitimate interests include: